 Please see Alcohol Policy in General College Policies.
-Alcohol policy for those over 21 and living within St. Julie Hall, Notre Dame Campus and any off-campus Emmanuel College-sponsored housing will be provided by Associate/Assistant Director overseeing the building.
-Process for obtaining alcohol privileges in those residences will be outlined at the beginning of each academic year.
-Alcohol is not permitted regardless of age outside of those residences.
+Alcohol policy for those over 21 and living within St. Julie Hall and The Notre Dame Campus will be provided by Associate/Assistant Director overseeing the building.
+Process for obtaining alcohol privileges in St. Julie Hall or The Notre Dame Campus will be outlined at the beginning of each academic year.
+Alcohol is not permitted regardless of age outside of St. Julie Hall or the Notre Dame Campus.